mtkimmins/LTSDM_hack/README.md

 ## 6 June 2025 -
 I was skimming the binary 13_chip.bin and saw that every time there was a low entropy patch, there was a controlled patterns of 0481, 0880, 0C80 hex codes with about 3 bytes in between.
 It looked almost like a table or an array.
 I have bookmarked them for future reference.
 I have uploaded an example as "0880.png".
+The extra projector came this morning, and I have disassembled it tonight.
+I have uploaded respective photos of the disassembly on the GitHub under the folder "projector_dissassembly."
+I am now attempting to identify the microcontroller used and its various parts.
+Luckily, the cartridge reader section has a detatcheable adapter to the main board.
+This means all I have to do now is re-route the out-pins through the arduino circuit I made earlier and dump literally all the books without even having to bust them open.
+After the corruption of 11_chip, I am hesitant to break any more cartridges and hand-solder leads.

 ___